Trust Mark Advanced Logo

 awards trust mark accredited

-The Independent Awards Standards Council – Trust Mark Scheme
+The Independent Awards Standards Council – Awards Trust Mark

 What is the Awards Trust Mark?

-The Awards Trust Mark scheme is a not-for-profit accreditation programme run by The Independent Awards Standards Council with the goal of, as the name suggests, enhancing trust between those entering awards schemes, and the organisations running them.
+The Awards Trust Mark initiative is a not-for-profit accreditation programme run by The Independent Awards Standards Council with the goal of, as the name suggests, enhancing trust between those entering awards programmes, and the organisations running them.

-It is based around a voluntary code of conduct that awards organisers commit to.
-All levels of the Trust Mark require a director to sign up to this code of conduct.
-The highest levels (advanced and outstanding) not only have the most extensive list of elements within the code of conduct, but are also validated by calling a randomly selected awards judge and awards entrant.
+It is predominantly based around a voluntary code of conduct that awards organisers commit to; with a requirement for a director to sign up to this code of conduct.
+The highest levels (Advanced and Outstanding) not only have the most extensive list of elements within the code of conduct but are also validated by emailing five judges and five entrants, provided in your application form.
+From these, we must receive four (two judges and two entrants) replies with positive feedback.

-The scheme is not-for-profit.
-All individuals on the council, and organisations supporting the scheme, monitor their investments and the fees charged to award organisers are purely to cover these costs.
-Any surplus is reinvested back into the scheme.
+As a not-for-profit, all individuals on the council, and organisations supporting the accreditation, monitor their time and the fees charged to award organisers are purely to cover these costs, with any surplus reinvested back into the running of the initiative, which includes research for the benefit of organisers and entrants.

 So how does the Awards Trust Mark work?